Deeraj7/Deeraj7/README.md

 ## ✨ Daily Inspiration
 <marquee behavior="scroll" direction="left" scrollamount="5">
    "It doesn't matter how much you want.
-What really matters is how much you want it." - **Carlos Ruiz Zafon**
+What really matters is how much you want it." - **Lily Tomlin**
 </marquee>

 ---